alielfilali01/blog-md-diff/blog-v2.md

   height="560px"
 ></iframe>

-In addition, we have open-sourced our entire code base.
-This step is intended to enhance transparency and reproducibility, and we welcome community contributions, whether through issue reports or pull requests.
+[//]: # (In addition, we have open-sourced our entire code base.
+This step is intended to enhance transparency and reproducibility, and we welcome community contributions, whether through issue reports or pull requests.)

-## What’s New Today?
+[//]: # (## What’s New Today?)

-Today’s update marks a shift toward a more comprehensive and unified space for all Arabic evaluations and tasks.
-The new Arabic-Leaderboards Space is meant to serve as a central hub covering a broad spectrum of evaluations—from language models and (soon) vision-language models to embedding models, tokenizers, and more in the future.
-We invite interested contributors to reach out to us through the community tab or directly in order to discuss how to integrate their work/leaderboards as addiotional tabs into this space.
+[//]: # (Today’s update marks a shift toward a more comprehensive and unified space for all Arabic evaluations and tasks.
+The new Arabic-Leaderboards Space is meant to serve as a central hub covering a broad spectrum of evaluations—from language models and &#40;soon&#41; vision-language models to embedding models, tokenizers, and more in the future.
+We invite interested contributors to reach out to us through the community tab or directly in order to discuss how to integrate their work/leaderboards as additional tabs into this space.)

-### AraGen-03-25 Update
+### AraGen-03-25 Release

 In this latest AraGen release, we have expanded the dataset to include 340 pairs of questions and answers, up from 279 in the previous version.
 The distribution remains relatively similar:
 - **Question Answering:** ~200 pairs